huggingface/transformers/docs/source/model_doc/lxmert.rst

 The LXMERT model was proposed in `LXMERT: Learning Cross-Modality Encoder Representations from Transformers` by Hao Tan & Mohit Bansal.
 It is a series of bidirectional transformer encoders (one for the vision modality, one for the language modality, and then one to fuse both modalities) pre-trained using a combination of masked language modeling, visual-language text alignment, ROI-feature regression, masked visual-attribute modeling, masked visual-object modeling, and visual-question answering objectives.
-The pretraining consits of mutliple multi-modal datasets: MSCOCO, Visual-Genome + Visual-Genome Question Answering, VQA 2.0, and GQA.
+The pretraining consists of multiple multi-modal datasets: MSCOCO, Visual-Genome + Visual-Genome Question Answering, VQA 2.0, and GQA.

 The abstract from the paper is the following: